Mail Stuck in the Unsent Folder

 - Turn off background send.
 For instructions, see Send in Background.

 - Try sending a message via the compose window again.

 - Notice and correct any errors that appear on send such as not being able to connect to your SMTP server.

 Sending a Large Message

-If you are sending a large message such as one with a large attachment, it's possible the send is still happening and is just taking a long time.
-In that case you can ignore this notification and allow the send to finish.
+If you are sending a large message, it's possible that the message is just taking a long time to send.
+In that case, ignore the notification and allow the send to finish.

 Turn off Add-ons

 It could be that an add-on is giving you trouble.
 Try temporarily disabling them to see if this clears up the issue.
 For instructions on disabling add-ons, see Install add-ons to add features to Postbox.